gatsbyjs/gatsby/docs/contributing/triaging-github-issues/index.md

 > What do I do if an issue relates to something upstream?

 It’s a good practice to open an issue in the upstream repository in cases like this but isn’t strictly necessary.
 "Upstream" in this case refers to repositories that house dependencies for Gatsby.

+> How long should I leave an issue open when awaiting more information from the issue filer?

+If a request is made of the issue filer for a reproduction or more information, and eight or more business days passes without a response, the issue should be closed.
+Leave a polite message that indicates the issue is being closed until there is an actionable response, and that it could be re-opened if said information is supplied.